sdmx-twg/vtl/v2.1/docs/user_manual/model.rst

 in many physical data sets, as well as many VTL Data Sets may be stored in the same physical datasets (or database tables).
 The mapping between the VTL logical artefacts and the physical artefacts is left to the VTL implementations and is out of scope of this document.
-The VTL Data Set is similar to the GSIM Data Set; the relationship between them is described in a following section.

 **Data Point**: a single value of the function, i.e. a single association between the values of the independent variables and the